LivePersonInc/developer-center/pages/documents/account-configuration/predefined-content/overview.md

 ### Deployment Overview

-1. Ensure you generate the API key with ‘write’ permissions (click ‘advanced’) when generating your key.
+1. Ensure you generate the API key with 'write’ permissions (click 'advanced’) when generating your key.

 2. Issue a REST request to create a new predefined content entry